rrbn/bootlinux/README.md

 * For customizinig see config/*
     * edit packages in `config/package-lists`
     * edit files in the root filesystem `config/includes.chroot`
-    * see debian live documentation: `https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html`
+    * see debian live documentation: https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html
 * For building a basic webkiosk image: `sudo ./build.sh`
-* The project is part of the seb3 project, see for further documentation: https://gitlab.com/eqsoft/seb3
+* The project is part of the seb3 project, see further documentation: https://gitlab.com/eqsoft/seb3